When is no article used?

 1. No article with abstract terms like Angst, Mut.

-2. No article with unspecified quantities, e.g. Kapital, Investitionen.
+2. No article with indefinite amounts, e.g. Kapital, Investitionen.

 Angst (fear)Ich habe Angst vor der Konkurrenz.
 (I am afraid of the competition.)

 Mut (courage)Du musst Mut haben, das Projekt zu starten.
-(You need courage to start the project.)
+(You need to have courage to start the project.)

 Kapital (capital)Wir brauchen Kapital für die Gründung.
 (We need capital for the start-up.)